+In the case of a non-causal temporal domain, the difference kernel $\Delta h$ is a Gaussian kernel $(\Delta h)(t;\; \tau_1 \mapsto \tau_2) = g(t;\; \tau_2 - \tau_1)$ because of the semi-group property of the Gaussian kernel.
+In the case of a time-causal domain, the difference kernel is either a single truncated exponential kernel $h_{\exp}(t;\; \mu_k) = 1/\mu_k \exp(-t/\mu_k)$ if $t \geq 0$, or 0 otherwise, or the convolution of a set of such truncated exponential kernels, with appropriate time constants $\mu_k$ to fit the relationship between the temporal scale levels $\tau_1$ and $\tau_2$, according to the recurrence relation in Lindeberg (\citeyear{Lin23-BICY}) Equation~(28).

-\item[\em Variability under temporal scaling transformations:] $\,$ \\ Concerning the degree of freedom corresponding to temporal scaling transformations, the corresponding degree of freedom in terms of the temporal scale parameter $\sigma_t = \sqrt{\tau}$ is also special in the sense that both the non-causal temporal Gaussian kernel and time-causal limit kernel used for temporal smoothing in the idealized model (\ref{eq-spat-temp-RF-model-der-norm-caus}) for spatio-temporal receptive fields obey cascade properties over temporal scales, implying that the receptive field responses at any coarser temporal scale can be computed by an additional temporal filtering operation being applied to the receptive field responses at any temporal scale.
-This means that a vision system could, in principle, choose to only implement the earliest layers of temporal receptive fields at the finest temporal scale and nevertheless have the ability to compute the representations at coarser temporal scales, based on additional temporal smoothing applied to the temporal or spatio-temporal receptive field representations at the finest temporal scales.
+This, in turn, means that a vision system could, in principle, choose to only implement the earliest layers of temporal receptive fields at the finest temporal scale and nevertheless have the ability to compute the representations at coarser temporal scales, based on additional temporal smoothing applied to the temporal or spatio-temporal receptive field representations at the finest temporal scales.
 Thus, irrespective of whether the temporal receptive fields are expanded over the temporal scales, it seems plausible that the vision system should have the ability to compute visual operations corresponding to temporal scale covariance.

 Figure~\ref{fig-timecaus-1tempders} shows an example of such a variability under temporal scaling transformations for the purely temporal time-causal limit kernel. \end{description}